psliwa/rfp/README.md

-# Rfc - Real functional php
+# Rfp - Real functional php

 This is working prototype of library that supports functional programming.
 It is inspired by [ramda][2] and [this talk][3], under hood uses [functional php][1] library.